Skip to content

 This reduces reroll pressure without making creation meaningless.

-UI and Scene Rules
+UI and Route Rules

-Character Creation scene should show:
+Character Creation route should show:

 • live visual preview